🎉 VSEC Test v4.0.0 is now live! Release Notes ↗

 SSH KeyOptionalPublic SSH key (e.g., contents of ~/.ssh/id_rsa.pub) for passwordless remote access.

 5. After filling out the Required items, click the Create button to begin downloading the Bench image; a custom Raspberry Pi image (e.g., vsec_rpi_vci_v1.0.0-name.img).
+If generic image configuration was selected, a configuration file (vsec_config.txt) will be downloaded instead, see Manual Configuration for how to apply it.

 The Bench image typically takes about 10-15 minutes to download depending on your internet speed.